Skip to main content

 Image

-If you are looking to have more space and a private outdoor verandah to watch the ocean views and sunsets, then splurging on a balcony is probably a great choice.
+If you want more space and a private outdoor verandah to watch the ocean views and sunsets, splurging on a balcony is probably a great choice.
 You’ll have more room in a balcony stateroom, and you can also enjoy fresh air whenever you choose.

 Another consideration is the amenities onboard your ship.
-If you are going to be spending most of your time exploring the cruise ship and port, then you might not find the value of a balcony stateroom.
-You do not want to spend extra for a balcony if you do not think you will have the time to use it and get your investment’s worth.
+If you are going to be spending most of your time exploring the cruise ship and port, you might not find the value of a balcony stateroom.
+You do not want to spend extra money on a balcony cabin if you do not think you will have the time to use it and get your investment’s worth.

-If you enjoy having some private time and access to ocean views during your cruise -- and if your budget allows it -- then I would say booking a balcony is worthwhile.
-If you are cruising somewhere especially scenic, such as Alaska, then I would definitely consider booking a balcony.
+If you enjoy having some private time and access to ocean views during your cruise—and if your budget allows it—booking a balcony is worthwhile.
+If you are cruising somewhere especially scenic, such as Alaska, balconies can be especially luxurious, as you can lounge outside and take in the breathtaking views without venturing to public decks.

 Image